remix-run/history/README.md

   location.state;             // The state that was given to push/replaceState
-  location.pathname;          // The URL pathname, without the query string location.search;            // The URL query string, including the ? location.navigationType;    // One of PUSH, REPLACE, or POP });
+  location.pathname;          // The URL pathname, without the query string location.search;            // The URL query string, including the ? location.action;    // One of PUSH, REPLACE, or POP });

 history.pushState(state, url);